Bjernson/aws-java-spring-dev-workshop/README.md

-# Workshop for Java web application for AWS migration
+# Workshop for Java web application on AWS with microservce, CICD and DevSecsOps

 <hr>